willswats/nixos-config/docs/games/steam.md

 ### Source Games

-TF2, Counter-Strike: Source, and other Source games are currently broken on Linux, and the `LD_PRELOAD` launch option fixes it:
+Counter-Strike: Source, and a few other Source games are currently broken on Linux, and the `LD_PRELOAD` launch option fixes it:

 ```text
 LD_PRELOAD=$LD_PRELOAD:/run/current-system/sw/lib/libtcmalloc_minimal.so %command% -novid